dotfurther/OpenDiscoverSDK/README.md

 Copyright © 2019-2022 dotFurther Inc. All rights reserved.

-# Welcome to Open Discover™ SDK for .NET Code Examples
+# Welcome to Open Discover® SDK for .NET Code Examples
 ### At this time, Open Discover SDK is only available for evaluation to companies that are in the eDiscovery and information governance industries or in an industry that ingests/processes large volumes of documents.
 We also provide higher level APIs built upon the SDK, Open Discover Platform, that help customers easily and quickly build high volume/high throughput document processing workflows.
 See [Early Case Assessment Study using Open Discover Platform and RavenDB document database](https://github.com/dotfurther/OpenDiscoverPlatformCaseStudy).
 ### Contact us if your company meets these requirements and are interested in evaluating the APIs: https://dotfurther.com/contact-us/

-## Open Discover SDK is a .NET application programming interface (API) that supports:
+## Open Discover® SDK is a .NET application programming interface (API) that supports:
 * Identifying file formats using internal binary signatures for reliable and fast file format identification (versus using unreliable file extensions, especially in embedded objects/attachments).
 1,550+ file formats supported for identification.